-N6701 Transforming Health Care through Clinical Nursing Leadership
+N6701 Transforming Healthcare through Nursing Leadership

-This course is the first course in the Nursing Leadership and Administration in Health Systems graduate program.
-The purpose of this course is to prepare nurses for clinical leadership with patients, families, and other healthcare team members.
-The course provides a global context for the complex issues within contemporary health care as well as essential basic skill sets for coordinating clinical care and leading and developing teams.
+This is the first course in the Nursing Leadership and Administration graduate program.
+The purpose of this course is to prepare nurses for leadership with patients, families, and other healthcare team members.
+The course provides a global context for the complex issues within contemporary healthcare as well as essential skill sets for coordinating clinical care and leading and developing teams.
 The course is relevant for nurses who aspire to lead at the point of care or in formal management positions.
-It provides nurses in clinical practice with a clear understanding of the complexities of health care issues and the skill sets required to improve care.
-The course will provide the tools for nurses to lead and manage people, such as conflict management, team building, managing change and transition, and applying research.